Cluster Categorification of Rank 2 Webs

 \section{JKS Modules}

 ~ We follow the notation of Jensen-King-Su~\cite{JKS}.
 Their paper gives an additive categorification of the cluster algebra structure in $\mathbb{C}[\Gr (k,n)]$ by using certain Cohen-Macaulay (CM) modules.
 We will be interested in rank $1$ and rank $2$ CM modules defined in~\cite{JKS}.
 Let us give a gentle introduction to this categorification.
-Fix $k, n.$ Let $Q$ be a quiver as shown in Figure~\ref{quiverQ}.
+Fix $k, n.$ Let $Q=(Q_0,Q_1)$ be a quiver with a vertex set $Q_0$ and an edge set $Q_1$ as shown in Figure~\ref{quiverQ}.
 Let $\A_{k,n}$ be the path algebra of $Q$ with the relations `$y_{i+1}x_{i+1}=x_iy_i$' and `$x_{i+k}\cdots x_{i+2} x_{i+1}=y_{i-(n-k-1)} \cdots y_{i-1} y_i$' for each vertex $i$.
 We consider $1,\cdots, n$ cyclically, so $0=n$ and so on.
 Notice that we have $2n$ relations in total.

 For the simplicity of the presentation, we mostly draw $Q$ in a line with $n+1$ vertices thinking that vertices $0$ and $n$ identified (see Figure~\ref{1ex}).